groundswellaudio/weave/README.md

 }
 ```

-On a click of the button, a `rebuild` is triggered, and the text is updated.
+The views are the high level description of the user interface.
+Roughly every time an user
+action is triggered, the view constructor (`make_view`) is run and compared against the old
+version to provide updates.

-Note that the button above does not take a callback containing a reference (which is avoided
+Note that the button above does not take a callback containing a reference : the user
+state is passed down to views and widgets.
+One of the design goal of `weave` is to
-as much as possible) : the user provided state is passed again to views on building/updating
+reduce as much as possible the need to store references.
-the widgets, and again to widgets, which operates on an abstract state, thanks to a layer of
-type erasure.

 ## The widgets API